biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 **Why use Projects?**

 In brief, Projects help you to organize your work and to make it more portable.
-More specifically:

--   They record which files (scripts, R Markdown) are open in RStudio, and will reopen all of those when you reopen the project.
+-   They record which scripts (and R Markdown files) are open in RStudio, and will reopen all of those when you reopen the project.
 This becomes quite handy, say, when you work on three different projects, each of which uses a number of scripts.

--   An even more significant advantage is that Projects allow you to avoid manually setting your working directory, and to use *relative file paths* to refer to files within the project.
+-   When using Projects, you generally don't have to manually set your working directory, and can use *relative file paths* to refer to files within the project.
 This way, even if you move the project directory, or copy it to a different computer, the same paths will still work.
-This would not be the case if you used [`setwd()`](https://rdrr.io/r/base/getwd.html) which will generally require you to use an absolute path, e.g. [`setwd('C:/Users/Jane/Documents/')`](https://rdrr.io/r/base/getwd.html).
+(This would not be the case if you used [`setwd()`](https://rdrr.io/r/base/getwd.html) which will generally require you to use an absolute path, e.g. [`setwd('C:/Users/Jane/Documents/')`](https://rdrr.io/r/base/getwd.html).)

--   Finally, Projects encourage organizing research projects inside self-contained directories, rather than have files spread around your computer, which can save you a lot of headaches and increases reproducibility.
+-   Projects encourage you to organize research projects inside self-contained directories, rather than with files spread around your computer.
+This can save you a lot of headaches and increases reproducibility.

 </div>